dailystory/docs/articles/changelog/2021/january.md

 # DailyStory Product Updates for January 2021
 ## January 5, 2021
 * Bug in editing or deleting email template
+* Bug when try to create a new contact record

 ## January 4, 2021
 * bug with media urls in text messages